MDAnalysis/MDAKits/docs/source/add.rst

 ``GH_ACCOUNT``
-   The GitHub account where he source code repository is held, typically your username or the organization that you're part off.
+   The GitHub account where he source code repository is held, typically your username or the organization that you're part of.

 ``MYPROJECT``
    The name of your project.
 This is name of your repository.
 In the template we